inasafe/inasafe-doc/docs/source/developer-docs/preparing_a_release.rst

 * Ensure no assert statements are critical to code flow
 * Ensure that Qt resources and user interface files have been compiled
 * Ensure that user interface files meet HIG compliance
-* Enure all unit tests complete successfully and that tests that are expected to fail are documented.
+* Ensure all unit tests complete successfully and that tests that are expected to fail are documented.
 * Ensure that user acceptance testing has been carried out.
 * Ensure that all translation string lists have been updated and that the